lsst/dp0-2_lsst_io/tutorials-examples/portal-4.rst

   :name: portal_tut04_step05_01
   :alt: The new chart panel filled out to make a CMD scatter plot.

   Figure 11: The parameters to use to create a new chart (new plot) containing the galaxy CMD as a scatter plot.
+For color, select the light grey palette box.

 **5.4.
 Find the cluster red sequence.**